 Land Degradation in Europe

-This dataset includes the Land Multi-degradation Index (LMI) for arable and agricultural lands and data for 12 indicators (land degradation processes) which were compiled to develop the LMI.
-The dataset includes the agricultural (~2 million km2) and the arable (~1.1 million km2) lands of the EU and other European countries.
+This dataset includes raster and vector data for the Land Multi-degradation Index (LMI) modelled across pan-European agricultural lands, as well as for the 12 indicators (land degradation processes) compiled to develop the LMI.
+The raster data covers the agricultural (~2 million km²) and, implicitly, arable (~1.1 million km²) environments of the EU and other European countries, complemented by continental-scale vector layers with NUTS-level degradation statistics.

 Title: Land Degradation in Europe

-Format: GEOTIFF Units: Number of land degradation processes for LMI.
-Binary (Non-critical / Non degraded and Critical / Degraded) for the 12 indicators
+• Format: GEOTIFF Units: Binary (Non-critical / Non degraded and Critical / Degraded) for the 12 indicators.
+Number of land degradation processes for the LMI.

 References: